 Figure 1.
 Discussion session during the launching event of the International Institution for Sustainable Development (IISD) report

-The Purnomo Yusgiantoro Center (PYC) attended the launching report titled “Beyond Fossil Fuels: Indonesia’s Fiscal Transition” by The International Institution for Sustainable Development (IISD) on January 31, 2019, in Jakarta.
-In the launching event, the highlight of the report was presented by David Braithwaite, the IISD researcher, and Lucky Lontoh as the Country Coordinator of IISD’s Energy Program.
+The International Institution for Sustainable Development (IISD) launched a report titled “Beyond Fossil Fuels: Indonesia’s Fiscal Transition” on 31 January 2019, in Jakarta.
+In the launching event, the highlight of the report was presented by David Braithwaite, IISD researcher and Lucky Lontoh as the Country Coordinator in IISD’s Energy Program.
 The report highlighted the importance of fiscal shifting for Indonesia under the threat of fossil fuel declining resource and price volatility.

-IISD found that Indonesia is an example of a successful country in reducing its fiscal dependency from fossil energy production such as coal, oil, and gas.
+IISD found that Indonesia is an example of a successful country in reducing its fiscal dependency from fossil energy production such as coal, oil and gas.
 In the report, Indonesia’s revenue from upstream oil and gas decreased from 35% in 2001 to 6% of total government revenue in 2016 or less than 1% of GDP.
 On the other hand, Indonesia’s GDP grows at a level of 3-4% per year while the budget deficit stayed in 2-3% level during the same period (2001-2016).
-This fact reflects that Indonesia could still maintain the growth of its GDP despite the contribution of oil and gas in government revenue declined.
+This fact shows that Indonesia could still maintain the growth of its GDP despite the receding contribution of oil and gas in government revenue.

-IISD suggested to shift the government revenue as well as saving from the fossil energy sector should be reinvested to a productive sector, such as health, education, public service, and infrastructure, as well as to support clean energy and sustainable development program.
+IISD suggested to reinvest the government revenue as well as the savings from the fossil energy sector to a more productive sector, such as health, education, public service and infrastructure, as well as supporting clean energy and sustainable development program.
 Energy efficiency should also be pushed to support Indonesia’s economic diversification and fiscal transition.